StylWebDev/StylWebDev/README.md

 <br><br>- From young age i loved computers and had a dream to attend the informatics industry.
 After lots of effort and studies i fulfied my dreams and entered department of informatics of <strong> <u style="color:yellow;">University Of Western Macedonia (UOWM)</u></strong>, in October 2019.
 <br><br>- Last year i decided to start my coiding journey as  a Front End Web Developer!
 <br><br>- Untill now, i managed to master Tailwinds CSS, JavaScript & TypeScript and also Vue JS Framework.
-<br><br>- Currently, i work on my Vue projects (like StylsForecast) and also take backend (node and express) & angular courses in order to improve my skills and become a full stack developer.
+<br><br>- Currently, i am on military and stopped working that much.
+But I try my best to improve my Vue projects (like StylsForecast) and also take backend (node and express) & react courses in order to improve my skills and become a full stack developer.
 </p>

 <br>